 The formation of the Communist Party with its emphasis on electoral politics, alienated members of the Industrial Workers of the World (IWW) and other militants who believed the road to revolution lay through direct or mass action.
 These people argued that it was the industrial unions that would be the primary means of organizing and preparing the masses for revolutionary activity.

 Charles Ruthenberg was appointed as National Secretary of the party.
 As the author of The Roots of American Communism (1957) pointed out: "Ruthenberg was the natural choice for National Secretary of the Communist party for two reasons - he was a native-born American, and he had demonstrated his ability to run an organization.
 Almost no one else qualified on both counts."

-Initially, the American Communist Party was divided into two factions.
+Initially, the Communist Party of the United States (CPUSA) was divided into two factions.
 One group that included Charles Ruthenberg, Jay Lovestone, Bertram Wolfe and Benjamin Gitlow, favoured a strategy of class warfare.
 Another group, led by William Z. Foster, William Dunne and James Cannon, believed that their efforts should concentrate on building a radicalised American Federation of Labor.

 Ruthenberg argued in an article published in Communist Labor: "The party must be ready to put into its program the definite statement that mass action culminates in open insurrection and armed conflict with the capitalist state.
 The party program and the party literature dealing with our program and policies should clearly express our position on this point.
 On this question there is no disagreement."